Kvissel murder: Background

 Kvissel, which had a population of 412 in 2014, is a village of Frederikshavn Municipality, the most northerly Danish municipalities.
 Borch lived there with her mother, her stepfather Jens Holtegaard, and a twin sister.
 She had reportedly been in a relationship with an Islamic extremist, who ended it to return to his family in Sweden.
 Following this, she met Abdullah, originally from Iraq, at a nearby refugee centre.
 Jens Holtegaard stated that Borch was "completely uncritically enthusiastic" about migrants and the Islamic State of Iraq and the Levant.
 She feuded with her parents over her relationship with Abdullah, leading her twin to leave home for a period.
 Lisa Borch showed a knife to her sister and claimed that she would murder their mother, a threat which was not taken seriously.

 Attack and arrest

-Tine Rømer Holtegaard was asleep, having taken sleeping pills, when she was stabbed at least 20 times in the chest by Borch and her islamic boyfriend.
+Tine Rømer Holtegaard was asleep, having taken sleeping pills, when she was stabbed at least 20 times in the chest by Borch and her boyfriend.

 Borch, who according to computer records had been watching ISIL execution videos including those of David Haines and Alan Henning, contacted the police, claiming that her mother had screamed and she had seen a "white man" running away from their home.
 She was indifferent when the police informed her that her mother had been killed.
 Abdullah was not present when the police arrived, but was arrested on the strength of forensic evidence.